FcRig/sigem-flask/README.md

 ## AutoPRF Sessions

-When the backend detects that an AutoPRF request failed with status `401` or `403`, it clears the stored session and responds with status `401` and the message `Sessão AutoPRF expirada`.
-The frontend intercepts this response, logs the user out and shows a snackbar saying `Sessão expirada` before redirecting to the home page.
+When the backend detects that an AutoPRF request fails with status `401` or `403`, it clears the stored session and responds with status `401` and the message `Sessão AutoPRF expirada`.
+The frontend now listens for this message or for `Sessão não iniciada` responses and displays a snackbar prompting the user to authenticate in AutoPRF.

 ## SISCOM